WHAT DOES THE MBAA DO?

 Our goals include, but are not limited to:

--- Positively influencing laws and regulations that impact corporate aviation,
+-- Positively influencing laws and regulations that impact business and general aviation,

 -- Educate and inform government officials, federal, state, and local agencies, and the general public on the needs and benefits of business aviation,